 The combined consolidated financial statements of the Company have been audited by Crowe Chizek and Company LLC, independent certified public accountants.
 A representative of Crowe Chizek and Company LLC is expected to be present at the annual meeting with the opportunity to make a statement, if desired, and will be available to respond to appropriate questions.
-The Audit Committee of the Board of Directors has not yet selected the Company's independent auditors for the fiscal year ended December 31, 2007.
-The Audit Committee will make its selection after it has received and reviewed audit proposals for the year.
-Typically the Audit Committee requests audit proposals every three years.
-The last proposal request was for the 2004 audit.
+The Audit Committee of the Board of Directors requests audit proposals from qualified firms every three years, most recently proposals were requested from four firms in 2007.
+The Audit Committee analyzed the proposals and appointed Crowe Chizek as the Company's independent auditor for a three year term.